What is University Student Accommodation Like?See All Uni Advice Articles

 Size doesn’t matter

-Yes, this is the truest statement every spoken, and it completely should be taken into context when you enter your room for the first time.
+Yes, this is the truest statement ever spoken, and it completely should be taken into context when you enter your room for the first time.
 Most student rooms are small (some call them cosy…) and the reason for this is simple, to be able to fit as many students in the accommodation as possible.
-Universities are big places, and their campuses are huge, and a number of students that attend seem impossible, but yes they do attend, and a lot of them do stay in the accommodation.
+Universities are big places, and their campuses are huge, and a number of students that attend seem impossible, but yes they do attend, and a lot of them do tend to stay in the accommodation.
 Understanding that your room may be small and cheerful is key to packing and accepting where you’ll be living for at least the first year of your university journey.
 If you expect a huge suite, then you might be very disheartened, especially if you’re living in student halls.

 Some university websites feature pictures or panoramic views of their dorm rooms online so you can get a feel of what yours will look like if not google student rooms and base your idea on that.